-After initial contact is made with various institutions by the Deputy Chief U.S. Probation Officer, and a general agreement about various responsibilities is gained, students who have been selected by school officials will be invited to submit an application packet to the Chief U.S. Probation Officer.
+After initial contact is made with various institutions by the Deputy Chief U.S. Probation Officer, or a designee, and a general agreement about various responsibilities is gained, students who have been selected by school officials will be invited to submit an application packet to the Internship Coordinator.